Resources to support health professionals

 This course is for health professionals and provides information on pregnancy planning and preparation for women with type 1 or type 2 diabetes.

-- Type 1 and 2 diabetes in pregnancy guidelines for health professionals (2005), Australasian Diabetes in Pregnancy Society
+- Guideline for pre-existing diabetes and pregnancy (2020), Australasian Diabetes in Pregnancy Society

 - National evidence‐based clinical care guidelines for type 1 diabetes in children, adolescents and adults (2011) (PDF), Australian Diabetes Society and the Australasian Paediatric Endocrine Group